• Save

 16

-We also have the option of storing these numbers to variables and then using the variable names within the math operation.
+We also have the option of storing these numbers to variables and then using the variable names as part of the math operation.
 Using descriptive variable names can help give context about what the math operation represents.

 12

-We can also store the result of a math operation to a variable as well using the assignment operator =.
+We can store the result of a math operation to a variable using the assignment operator = –just like we did when we stored integers to variables back in the "Python Variables" lesson.

 12